Skip to content

 Frequently Asked Questions

-Which brand has better overall generator quality, A-iPower or DuroStar?
+Which brand offers better reliability, A-iPower or DuroStar?

-DuroStar holds a Tier C reliability rating with a score of 58 out of 100, while A-iPower is rated Tier D at 42 out of 100.
-This suggests DuroStar generators are more likely to hold up over time.
+DuroStar earns a Tier C reliability rating with a score of 58 out of 100, while A-iPower falls into Tier D with 42 out of 100.
+This indicates DuroStar generators are generally more dependable over time.

 Explore Further